 The amount of change to import conditions will vary between commodities.
 Some will have minimal or no change, and some may have significant changes.
-Where a major impact on industry is identified, the changes will be implemented in a stepped approach over time.
+Where a major impact on industry is identified, we will work with the industry and keep them informed of the changes and how they will be implemented.

 Timing of the review